 Attendance Allowance is extra money you can claim if you’re over State Pension age and need regular help with your personal care.
 It is non-means tested, so you can claim it whatever your income or savings.

-Pension Credit tops up low income if you've reached the qualifying age.
+Pension Credit can top up your low income if you've reached the qualifying age.
 Lots of people who qualify for it aren’t claiming it, so it’s worth checking if you’re eligible.

 Carer’s Allowance is a benefit for carers.
 If you spend time looking after a partner, relative or friend who has an illness or disability, you may be able to claim it.

 We all need support after the death of someone close.
 Bereavement benefits provide extra money to ease the financial strain after the death of a spouse or civil partner if you're under State Pension age.
 You can claim even if you’re not on a low income.
 There may be other financial help available.

 There’s a variety of help with health costs available for over-60s.
 Some of it depends on your income and savings, and some of it is available to everyone.

 Fuel bills can be a worry in winter, but it’s important for your health that your home stays warm.
 Find out if you’re eligible for extra money to help with the cost of heating your home when the weather gets colder.